andy-iskauskas/determ_workshop/docs/index.md

 <img src="_main_files/figure-html/unnamed-chunk-39-1.png" style="display: block; margin: auto;" />

 A higher value of $\sigma$ has therefore allowed us to build a more conservative emulator that performs better than before.
+While this is not particularly clear in the middle column, the error-bars in the first column have been widened, resulting in fewer validation points showing as red, and the scale on the standardised errors (third column) is changed quite substantially.

 <div class="panel panel-default"><div class="panel-heading"> Task </div><div class="panel-body">